Hydralazine / hydrochlorothiazide Side Effects

 Applies to hydralazine / hydrochlorothiazide: oral capsule, oral tablet

-Check with your doctor as soon as possible if any of the following side effects occur while taking hydralazine / hydrochlorothiazide:Signs and symptoms of too much potassium loss
+If any of the following side effects occur while taking hydralazine / hydrochlorothiazide, check with your doctor or nurse as soon as possible:Signs and symptoms of too much potassium loss

 - Dryness of mouth